 Encouraged by the efficacy of MDT, the 44th World Health Assembly adopted a resolution in 1991 calling for the elimination of Hansen’s disease as a public health problem by the year 2000.
 “Elimination” was defined as prevalence of below 1 case per 10,000 population at the global level.

 MDT subsidy and donation for free treatment

-In 1994, Yohei Sasakawa, as President of The Nippon Foundation (TNF), pledged US$50 million to the WHO to fund the free distribution of MDT around the world for five years from 1995 to 1999.
-In 2000, Novartis, the developer of two of the three drugs in MDT, committed to donating the medication to the WHO so that free treatment could continue.
+In 1994, Yohei Sasakawa, as President of The Nippon Foundation (TNF), pledged US$ 50 million to the WHO to fund the free distribution of MDT around the world for five years from 1995 to 1999.
+In 2000, Novartis, the developer of two of the three drugs in MDT, committed to donating the medication to the World Health Organization (WHO) so that free treatment could continue.
 In 2021, Novartis and WHO signed a five-year extension of their partnership.
 Novartis agreed to continue donating multidrug therapy (MDT) medicines through the end of 2025.

 Hansen’s disease as a human rights issue

 With the formation of the International Association for Integration, Dignity and Economic Advancement (IDEA) in 1994, advocacy for the human rights of persons affected by Hansen’s disease spread around the world.
 In 2003, The Nippon Foundation approached the Office of the United Nations High Commissioner for Human Rights to propose that discrimination endured by persons affected by Hansen’s disease be recognized officially as an issue of human rights.
 Seven years later, in December 2010, the UN General Assembly approved the Principles and Guidelines for the Elimination of Discrimination Against Persons Affected by Leprosy and their Family Members.